Ceejaymar/TheEnds-ecommerce-backend/README.md

 Seed database: `npm run seed`

-Start in development mode: `npm run start:local`
+Start in development mode: `npm run dev`

 You can open http://localhost:3001 in your browser to get the welcome message.